gigamaster/ui-theme-doc/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "UI-Theme Documentation is a responsive Jekyll theme with built-in search and hosted on GitHub Pages."
+description: "UI Theme Doc with built-in search that is easily customizable and hosted on GitHub Pages."
 permalink: /
 ---

-# User Interface - Theme documentation
+# Focus on writing good documentation
 {: .fs-9 }

-UI-Theme-Doc (UTD) is a fork of "Just the Docs", a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
-The purpose of UTD is to present the design approach and components for the graphical interface of the Web Application Platform.
-The documentation will be updated later to incorporate possible changes during development.
+UI Theme Doc gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/gigamaster/ui-theme-doc){: .btn .fs-5 .mb-4 .mb-md-0 }